 - For residential projects: 210 feet of hose length is normally enough.

 - For roofing, industrial, and commercial projects: you may need up to the maximum of 410 feet of hose.

-All of these equipment considerations can either save and make you money, or cost you money in the long run.
-It will be important for you to make sure you’re buying from someone who knows the industry, the equipment, the type of projects you plan to work on, and, most importantly, has your bottom line in mind.
+All of these equipment considerations can either save and make you money.
+Conversely, ignoring these considerations will cost you money in the long run.
+It’s important to make sure you’re buying from an SPF professional who has your bottom line in mind.
+They need to know the industry, the equipment and understand the type of projects you plan to work on.

-There are plenty of “turnkey rigs” out in the market today, but not as many experts out there who specialize in insulation and the types of projects you work on.
+You may find plenty of “turnkey rigs” on the market today.
+Finding an expert who specializes in insulation and the types of projects you work on may be more difficult.
 To make sure you are buying a rig that fits you and your company’s overall needs and goals, let’s get into the dollars.

 Pro Tips for Investing in Insulation Equipment for Your Rig/Trailer: